dpharris/Arduino-Shell/README.md

      case 1123:;    // auto-generated in exec() macro ...
 ```
-where the other cases are defined in the macro above.
-On the first call to execute(), ctx->ccrLine is defined as 0.
+Where the other cases, such as 716 qnd 1123, are defined in the macro above.
+NOte that on the first call to execute(), ctx->ccrLine is defined as 1.

-Re-entry also requires saving the context of the execute(), including ctx->ccrLine and other variables.
-Prior the the first call to Shell::execute(), ctx is defined as 1 and passed to execute().
 This marks the need for the code of execute() to alloc a new context into ctx, and to initialize it, including initializing ctx->ccrLine to 0, as mentioned above, so that the 'switch (ctx->ccrLine)' selects case 0.
 On subsequent calls, that intialized context is re-passed into execute(), including the updated ctx->ccrLine to allow the 'switch (ctx->ccrLine)' to jump to the correct case-statement.

 #### Implementing Script Groups
 Since some effects will use infinite while-blocks to produce effects on a pin, there has to be a way to stop these effects, or substitute another effect for that pin.
 This is done by associating a group-variable, with a group of eventids, that keeps track of which of their scripts is active for that pin.
 When another eventid in that group is received, it overrides the current script/effect value its associated group-variable.